Asaayu/Custom-Cover-Script/README.md

 If you would like to support me and my endevors feel free to [donate](https://www.paypal.me/asaayu) any support is appreacted.

 # Installation
-Make sure to add the CfgCustomCover to your description.ext or else the script won't work
+Make sure to add the CfgCustomCover to your description.ext or else the script won't work.
+This is the bit that you can edit to your liking.
 ```c++
 class CfgCustomCover
 {